The Best Way to Send Money to the Philippines

 Sending Money with Credit Cards

-- When you tack that fee on to what Western Union, PayPal, or other money transfers providers charge you in transfer fees, you lose even more money.
+• When you tack that fee on to what Western Union, PayPal, or other money transfer providers charge you in transfer fees, you lose even more money.

 And what happens when you can’t pay the balance of your credit card right away and you’re charged interest on that money transfer?
 You lose even more money.

-There are two case when it makes sense to use your credit card to send money to the Philippines:
+There are two cases when it makes sense to use your credit card to send money to the Philippines:

 If you or someone you love needs cash quickly, take the hit and use your credit card.

-If you have a credit card that waves foreign transaction fees, you can use that card while you’re in the Philippines and save some money—not a lot, but some.
-There are many cards that wave foreign transaction fees.
+If you have a credit card that waives foreign transaction fees, you can use that card while you’re in the Philippines and save some money — not a lot, but some.
+There are many cards that waive foreign transaction fees.
 American Express has more than 10 credit cards with no foreign transaction fees.
+If you’re looking into your credit card options in the Philippines, we cover those as well.

 Sending Money through Other Methods